microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 Media Server is directed to process a video, audio or image source with a *process* configuration file that defines how Media Server should ingest, analyze, output and otherwise manipulate the content and any resulting information.
 A number of example files is included in Media Server's `configurations/examples` directory.

-*N.B.* Media Server can run multiple processes concurrently if licensed to do so.
+Media Server can run multiple processes concurrently if licensed to do so.
 The number of concurrent processes is limited in `mediaserver.cfg` by the parameter:

 ```ini
 [Process]